n a recent CNBC interview, world-renowned economist and expert on the financial markets, Wharton’s Jeremy Siegel didn’t mince words:

 1. A Strategic Reserve: Not Just a Concept, but an Active Buildout

-As highlighted in the first The Minerals & Metals Initiative podcast, hosted by M2i President and CEO Alberto Rosende and in conversation with Peter O’Rourke Sr., is leading the creation of a U.S. Strategic Mineral Reserve (SMR).
+As highlighted in the first The Minerals & Metals Initiative podcast, hosted by M2i President and CEO Alberto Rosende and in conversation with Peter O’Rourke Sr., is leading the creation of a U.S. Critical Mineral Reserve (CMR).

 Nearly 90% of the world’s rare earth materials are refined in China.
 This midstream monopoly presents a threat to U.S. defense, infrastructure, and economy as a whole.M2i Global’s response is clear: Build midstream at home.
 Not just mining, but processing, QA, traceability, and logistics.
 Through partnerships with the minerals and metals research institution Nova Terra and our own blockchain-secured traceability system, M2i is restoring American control over materials already moving through U.S. markets.